peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### WriteJSONTo
     public void WriteJSONTo​(java.io.OutputStream outputStream) throws java.io.IOException
-Converts this object to a string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
+Converts this object to a string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
 If the CBOR object contains CBOR maps, or is a CBOR map, the keys to the map are written out to the JSON string in an undefined order.
-The example code given in <see cref='M:PeterO.Cbor.CBORObject.ToJSONString(&#10;       PeterO.Cbor.JSONOptions)'/>
- can be used to write out certain keys of a CBOR map in a given order to a JSON string.
+The example code given in <see cref='PeterO.Cbor.CBORObject.ToJSONString(&#10; PeterO.Cbor.JSONOptions)'/> can be used to write out certain keys of a CBOR map in a given order to a JSON string.

 **Parameters:**